 What does Collaboration or Syndicate Marketing Really Mean?
 Part 1

-Part 1/3 in our series to help businesses become more successful through collaboration and working together rather than grafting for very little reward
+Part 1/3 in our series to help businesses become more successful through collaboration rather than grafting for very little reward on their own

-By joining Collaboration and Marketing definitions together it means two or more businesses share resources to reach a wider audience.
-There is so much more ground that can be covered with joint ventures and collaboration, there must be a reason why companies don't do it more often or perhaps there's very little stopping them.
+When Collaboration and Marketing come together it means two or more businesses share resources to reach a wider audience.
+There is so much more ground that can be covered with joint ventures and collaboration, there must be a reason why companies don't do it more often.
+Or perhaps there's very little stopping them...

 Definition of Collaboration